-How to Use Pinterest Stories
+How to Use Pinterest Ideas

-What Are Story Pins?
+What Are Idea Pins?

-Once you create your story pin, you can save it to relevant boards and it’ll continue to be discovered just like any other pin you upload.
+Once you create your idea pin, you can save it to relevant boards and it’ll continue to be discovered just like any other pin you upload.

 What Can You Post?

-The beauty of Pinterest stories is you can upload anything you want.
+The beauty of Idea Pins is you can upload anything you want.

 - Step-by-step beauty tutorial